 Diabetes UK was involved in developing the CCG IAF and we have been working closely with NHS England to ensure the new improvement funding is used effectively.
 We are pleased that our calls for a greater national focus on diabetes have been acted upon by NHS England – and we’ll keep up the pressure to ensure diabetes remains a priority for the NHS.

-Diabetes UK offers a range of free resources to support CCGs to improve care locally, including boosting attendance of structured education and improving foot care services.
+Diabetes UK offers a range of to support CCGs to improve care locally, including boosting attendance of structured education and improving foot care services.
 Search for the latest resources in our shared practice library.